songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 Network policies are additive.
 Just like with firewalls, it is thus a good idea to have default DENY policies and then add more specific ALLOW policies as needed.

 Let us apply our new knowledge again to our original example frontend/backend application.
-But before the just created objects:
+But first delete this example:

 ```bash
 kubectl delete netpol backend-allow-ingress-frontend, backend-ingress-deny